Shared Reality

 This type of system scales and maintains workforce awareness and empowerment with much less effort than word-of-mouth updates or memos.
 By writing guidance down transparently — in a way that others can modify, validate, or contribute to — leadership scales beyond an individual or team, and even beyond the organization.
 GitLab refers to this approach as handbook-first.
 A core outcome is that individuals are less dependent on others for the information they need to do their job.

-Example of Single Source of Truth
+Examples and resources for Single Source of Truth

 Example: Maintaining a single list of all applications used within a company